Sigmapitech/area-techno-tester/considerations/front-vue/README.md

 # Consideration for Vue with Vue-Flow

 ## Overview
 [Vue](https://vuejs.org/) is a progressive JavaScript framework for building user interfaces.
 It is designed to be incrementally adoptable and can scale from a simple library to a full-featured framework.
 [Vue Flow](https://vue-flow.dev/) is a Vue 3 component library for building node-based editors and interactive graphs.
 It allows developers to create flow diagrams, node editors, and other visual tools with ease.

 ## Why we considered it?
 We considered Vue with Vue Flow because it provides a strong balance between simplicity, flexibility, and visual interactivity.
-Our project requires workflows and visual connections between elements, which Vue Flow can model directly inside a Vue app.
-Additionally, by combining Vue with [CapacitorJS](https://capacitorjs.com/), we can package the project as an Android app (and even iOS if needed).
+Our project requires workflows and visual connections between elements, which Vue Flow can model directly inside a Vue app.Additionally, by combining Vue with [CapacitorJS](https://capacitorjs.com/), we can package the project as an Android app (and even iOS if needed).
 This allows us to reach mobile users without rewriting the application.

 ## Who in the group has prior knowledge about this tech?
 Yohann & Louis have prior experience in vue.js, making learning easier for the group.